 Keep track of your communication activity with donor segments, your notes, and their giving history in one platform to optimize your time for other fundraising essentials.

-There’s no need to wary your eyes and mind with spreadsheets upon spreadsheets of information.
-For the best fundraising efforts and ideas, invest in a CRM that can immediately display the volunteers who have not yet donated, unfulfilled pledges, major donors, and other pertinent opportunities that your organization may otherwise miss.
+There’s no need to tire your eyes and mind with spreadsheets upon spreadsheets of information.
+For the best fundraising efforts and ideas, invest in a CRM that can immediately display the volunteers who have not yet donated, who have unfulfilled pledges, major donors, and other pertinent opportunities your organization may otherwise miss.

 3. Leverage your Prospect Research